logorn/PHP_mvc_movies/README.md

 - Rate a movie.
 (NOT YET IMPLEMENTED)
 - Display a Watchlist.
 - Add/Delete a movie to a Watchlist.
 - Share a movie URL by e-mail.
-(NOT YET IMPLEMENTED)

 Admin :
 - All the features of a Visitor and a Member, plus :